oisho105/CADs/README.md

-# CADs
-# This is a repository made for works done in AutoCAD and SolidWorks
+# CADs: made for works done in AutoCAD and SolidWorks